alcinocunha/alcinocunha.github.io/index.md

 ## Research

 My research aims to help people create better software.
 Together with several collaborators at [INESC TEC](https://www.inesctec.pt) and [ONERA](https://www.onera.fr/en/centers/toulouse), I'm currently developing a new formal specification language and analysis tool for software design - the [Electrum](http://haslab.github.io/Electrum/) framework.
-I'm also currently leading a project to develop new analysis techniques for robotic software developed with the Robot Operating System, to be integrated in [HAROS](https://github.com/git-afsantos/haros) framework.
+I'm also currently leading a project that aims to develop new analysis techniques for robotic software developed with ROS, to be integrated in our [HAROS](https://github.com/git-afsantos/haros) framework.
 In the past, my research focused on the topic of model driven software development, namely on developing the [Echo](http://haslab.github.io/echo/) framework for model repair and (bidirectional) transformation.

 ## Affiliation